huaweicloud/terraform-provider-huaweicloud/docs/resources/scm_certificate.md

 }
 ```

-### Write the contents of the certificate into the Terrafrom script
+### Write the contents of the certificate into the Terraform script

 ```hcl
 resource "huaweicloud_scm_certificate" "certificate_2" {